Würzburg radar: Operational models

 Details of the rotating quirl dipole.
 The flat disk on the left, the reflector, faces the target.
-The rotating dipole broadcasts toward the reflector, which reflects the signal to the right.
+The rotating dipole emits toward the reflector, which reflects the signal to the right.
 The main antenna dish would be positioned out of frame on the right, where it would focus the signal into a narrow beam facing the target.

 The Würzburg D was introduced in 1941 and added a conical scanning system using an offset receiver feed called a Quirl (German for whisk) that spun at 25 Hz.
-The resulting signal was slightly offset from the centreline of the dish, rotating around the axis and overlapping it in the center.
-If the target aircraft was entered in the line of sight the signal was steady, but if it was off-axis the strength would increase and decrease.
+The resulting signal was slightly offset from the centreline of the dish, rotating around the axis and overlapping it in the centre.
+If the target aircraft was centred in the line of sight the signal was steady, but if it was off-axis the strength would increase and decrease.
 The timing of the increases indicated the direction of the aircraft relative to the centreline.
-Because this variation in signal was present even when the antenna was very close to centered, the angular resolution was smaller than the beamwidth of the antenna, providing greatly improved accuracy, on the order of 0.2 degrees in azimuth and 0.3 degrees in elevation.
+Because this variation in signal was present even when the antenna was very close to centred, the angular resolution was smaller than the beamwidth of the antenna, providing greatly improved accuracy, on the order of 0.2 degrees in azimuth and 0.3 degrees in elevation.
 Earlier examples were generally upgraded to the D model in the field.

 Even the D model was not accurate enough for direct laying of guns.
 In order to provide the system with much greater accuracy, the FuMG 65 Würzburg-Riese (known as the "Giant Würzburg") was developed.
 Based on the same receiver circuitry and displays as the D model, the new version featured a much larger 7.4 m antenna and a more powerful transmitter giving a range of up to 70 km.
-Azimuth and elevation accuracy was 0.1-0.2 degrees, which was enough for direct gun-laying.
+Azimuth and elevation accuracy was 0.1–0.2 degrees, which was enough for direct gun-laying.
 The system was too large to be carried on a truck trailer and was adapted for operation from a railway carriage as the Würzburg-Riese-E, of which 1,500 were produced during the war.
 The Würzburg-Riese Gigant was a very large version with a 160 kW transmitter, which never entered production.